 If you live anywhere in Norfolk County it’s likely you know what Celery Bread is.
-There is no celery in this bread.
+There’s no celery in this bread.
 Thankfully.
-It’s a buttered cube of bread sprinkled with celery seed and then grilled.
-Or deep fried.
-Or broiled.
-Everyone has their own version and style of preparing but it’s almost always served with fried fish.
+It’s a buttered cube of bread sprinkled with celery seed and then grilled or broiled.
+The recipe originated at the Erie Beach Hotel in Port Dover and is a favourite with locals.
+It’s a must if you’re having a fish fry.

 Cut the loaf into thick chunks, usually about 10 per loaf.
 Butter all sides of the bread including the top and bottom, then sprinkle generously with celery seed.